 We’re delighted to see Simon is enjoying his new bike and hasn’t let his accident stop him riding!

-Our serious injury client Dave Holdsworth suffered multiple injuries in a road traffic accident, which resulted in the loss of his lower left arm.
+Our serious injury customer Dave Holdsworth suffered multiple injuries in a road traffic accident, which resulted in the loss of his lower left arm.
 Despite the pain Dave still suffers from the accident he has recently purchased an adapted recumbent bike.
-Getting a new bike has motivated him with his physical rehabilitation and highlights that one size does not fit all with our clients and their rehabilitation.
+Getting a new bike has motivated him with his physical rehabilitation and highlights that one size does not fit all with our customers and their rehabilitation.

-Serious injury client, Mark Crockett, was involved in a road traffic collision in 2014, which seriously affected his life.
+Serious injury customer, Mark Crockett, was involved in a road traffic collision in 2014, which seriously affected his life.
 He sustained multiple serious injuries when a vehicle exiting a side road collided into his motorbike.
 We handled Mark’s case and he slowly rebuilt his life, following various operations, and is now able to enjoy being a father and spending time with his family and friends.

 In May this year Mark will be taking part in a sponsored bike ride to raise money for the Alzheimer’s Society, www.justgiving.com/Mark-Crockett – the ride will coincidently take place on the anniversary of his motorbike accident and Mark is looking forward to getting back on two wheels for a good cause.
 Good luck Mark from all of the team at Fletchers!

 Chris is a young man who suffered a severe brain injury; this left him with a number of problems.
 However, before his accident Chris was an extremely active and ‘outdoors’ person.
 We recently received an update from Chris on how, with the appropriate support and equipment, he was recently able to take part in a bungee jump whilst on holiday.